-VULNFIX tries to infer a patch invariant at the given patch location \mathcal{L}{patch} according to the set of observed program states S (donated as snapshot) at \mathcal{L}{patch} .
+VULNFIX tries to infer a patch invariant at the given patch location \mathcal{L}{patch} according to the set of observed program states S(donated as snapshots) at \mathcal{L}{patch} .
 Snapshots S can be partitioned into the set of benign program states S{benign} (that do not trigger the target vulnerability) and the set of vulnerable program states S{vul} (that do trigger the target vulnerability).
-The output of our workflow is a patch invariant that holds for all observed benign program states $s \in S{benign}$, but do $solution{to}{not}{to}{not$
+The output of our workflow is a patch invariant that holds for all observed benign program states $s \in S{benign}$, but does not hold for all observed vulnerable program states $s' \in S{vul}$.
+The patch invariants capture the underlying conditions that are observed necessary to avoid triggering the vulnerability.
+Enforcement of the patch invariants can be used to guide program repair.
+Note that, in this paper, we focus on patch invariant inference, and the way of using patch invariants to generate patches follows existing techniques [10, 12].

-VulnFix consists of two main phases input-level fuzzing and snapshot fuzzing.
+VULNFIX consists of two main phases input-level fuzzing and snapshot fuzzing.
 Input-level fuzzing is used to collect an initial set of state observations at the patch location \mathcal{L}{patch} .
 To avoid overfitting, the second phase snapshot fuzzing increases the diversity of states with the aim of generalizing the initial set of patch invariants.